 Osteopenia refers to having low bone density when compared to others of the same age.
-Bone density refers to the mass and strength of the bone.
+It is typically asymptomatic.
+Treatment involves lifestyle changes and medication.

 While osteopenia does not often cause symptoms, it may increase the risk of other, more harmful bone conditions, such as osteoporosis.
 However, a person can take steps to protect their bones and reduce the risk of osteoporosis.

 Throughout life, the body reabsorbs or breaks down bone cells.
 However, other specialized cells use calcium to build new bone.
 The bones, therefore, generally retain their mass and strength.